api3dao/oev-docs/docs/oev/index.md

 and the searcher who realized the opportunity.

-OEV aims to solve this problem by auctioning off the exclusive rights to execute the oracle update(s), allowing the winner to atomically update the price feed(s) and capture the opportunity on the market.
+OEV aims to solve this problem by auctioning off the exclusive rights to execute the oracle update(s), allowing the searcher to atomically update the price feed(s) and capture the opportunity on the market.
 Because of the exclusive update rights, searchers pay smaller gas fees, because there is no competition.
 On the other hand, the auction proceeds are distributed back to the dApp which created this opportunity.

 With OEV, searchers announce the desire to do the oracle updates themselves along with the amount they are willing to pay for it.
 The process is facilitated